 The Phil Collins classic, In the Air Tonight boomed through his car’s stereo system as Terry Hunter slowly cruised through a quaint little bay side hamlet.

 Neatly maintained, narrow fronted double story houses built right on the street lined the right side of the road, while small ripples from a morning sun drenched San Francisco Bay lapped onto the shores on his left.

 Terry launched into a deep, long yawn.
 His weary eyes dropped to the dashboard clock glowing 7.10am.
 It had been a long night, but finally after five and one half hours of lonely driving, he was almost there.

 When the popular 1980 song he listened to hit its signature drum crash crescendo, Terry was unable to resist.
-He channeled his inner rock band drummer and belted out the popular drum break on his air drums, before singing along in a flat, monotone singing voice,
+He channeled his inner rock band drummer and belted out the popular drum break on his steering wheel, then sang along in a flat, monotone voice,

 ‘I can feel it com-ing in the air tonight…Oh Lord…’

 His brief drumming interlude invigorated him slightly.
 A grin emerged as his head nodded in time to the music.

 After rounding a bend in the road, excitement washed over him when he noticed the characteristic buildings of his intended destination up ahead.